Insurance Adverse Action Notices: What They Mean and Your Rights

 What triggers an insurance adverse action notice?

 An adverse action notice is triggered any time an insurance company takes a negative action based on information in a consumer report.
 This includes denying your application, canceling your policy, raising your premiums, or reducing your coverage.
 Even if the credit data was only one of several factors, the notice is still legally required under the FCRA.
+The FCRA's definition of adverse action for insurance is broader than for credit decisions and covers any unfavorable change to your policy terms.

 How long does an insurer have to send an adverse action notice?